TurboSource-Marialis/machtiani/README.md

 - [ ] Script to rewrite a project's git commit history.
 - [ ] Auto-save results in `.machtiani/chat/`.
 Should name the same if passing filename as --markdown.
 - [ ] Markdown generated chats should automatically save and have an auto-generate context-aware name.
+- [ ] Content argument for mode flag should be `chat`
+- [ ] Hide excessive stdout behind specific logging mode in commit-file-retrieval
 ---